A-Series-of-Dice-Based-Events/IronGods/Traits/README.md

 ### Powered

 Items with the Powered trait require electronic power to activate, which usually come in the form of battery charges but can also be gotten directly from a power generator's yield (See full rules on power generators in *[Technology Guide, pg.
 62](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)*).
-Most powered items list a 'Capacity' to indicate how many charges it can store, and a 'Power Use' entry to show how many charges are used per activation.
+Most powered items list a 'Capacity' entry to indicate how many charges it can store, and a 'Power Use' entry to show how many charges are used per activation.

 ### Signal